VedantMS/Paperback/docs/index.md

 # 📚 Paperbase

-**Paperbase** is a C++/Qt desktop application for managing PDF documents and generating bibliographies in multiple academic formats — fully offline and locally stored.
+**Paperbase** is a C++/Qt desktop application for managing research paper PDFs and generating bibliographies in multiple academic formats, fully offline and locally stored.
+It is designed for students, researchers, and academics who want a simple, fast, and reliable way to organize papers and export citations without relying on online services.

 ---